Watch this short video where David explains Resisting Arrest in Arizona:

 Additionally, because our law firm fights conviction from all angles, we would assert a wide range of defenses and challenges to constitutional violations that apply in all criminal cases.
 The possibilities are numerous and diverse.
 One of those we frequently assert is a “Miranda rights violation.”
 In Arizona, the standard of whether any incriminating statement (i.e., a statement which tends to admit guilt) is admissible into evidence is based upon a “voluntariness” standard.
 If we can demonstrate that the police coerced you (i.e., intimidated or tricked you) into making a confession or inculpatory statement, or that they did not properly read you your Miranda Rights, then we can suppress those statements and any evidence gathered as a direct result of those statements.
 In addition, the “denial of right to Counsel” is another common defense which is often raised.
 This occurs when a suspect is in custody and requests to speak to their attorney, but is denied and questioning continues.
 Other defenses may include challenging the validity of any search warrant, or whether there were any “forensic flaws” during the investigation of your case.
 Depending on what else you have been charged with, this could include exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA testing; ballistics; gunshot residue testing; etc..
 Lastly, one of the most common defense tactics is exposing sloppy or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups and inaccurate crime scene reconstruction.
 It is important to hire a skilled Resisting Arrest lawyer to defend you who has knowledge of all the possible defenses to assert in your case.
 Please view our Resisting Arrest case wins and be sure to ask other lawyers for their wins in Resisting Arrest cases.

-Contact The Law Offices of David Michael Cantor and speak to a Phoenix Lawyer for Resisting Arrest.
+Contact DM Cantor and speak to a Phoenix Lawyer for Resisting Arrest for a Free Initial Consultation, call us at 602-307-0808..
 We will assist you with your Resisting Arrest case.